 There is also a password generator to help you set up a strong password for each of your accounts.
 This works similarly to Cloudwards.net’s own password generator, where you can set the number of characters and turn off symbols, numbers or letters, if you need.

-Norton provides a cloud backup system, and you can get between 2GB and 75GB worth of online storage, depending on the tier you bought.
+Cloud backup ranges from 2GB on entry-level plans up to 250GB (or more on select higher-tier plans).
 Norton uses multiple data centers and encrypts everything to keep your data safe while it’s in the cloud backup.

 You can create multiple “backup sets,” which designate the types and locations of saved files.
 Having control over how often it saves each backup set to the cloud allows you to regularly backup important files, without your computer backing up everything all the time.